This is where to start as a Sport Pilot and learn to fly in Light Sport Aircraft (LSA) at Sport Aviation Center with Paul Hamilton.

 - You can study and complete the FAA Knowledge Test on your own with the Prepware.
 You practice and study with the study modules until you are somewhat proficient with the questions and answers.
 You then start taking the practice knowledge tests.
 It does not hurt to take the practice test and score low at first.
 This does not count against you in any way.
 Once you get an 80% twice you e-mail those into ASA from the Prepware performance section and they will send you your CFI endorsement to take the FAA knowledge test at an FAA-approved testing center.

 - The FAA Knowledge must be completed before the Checkride.
 However, you may complete it any time you want before the checkride.
 Some like to get it out of the way early in the training process, others like to wait until you have been through all the training before you take it.
+As you learn to fly you learn subjects that are on the knowledge test.
 This up to you when you take the FAA Knowledge Test.
 You can study and take the FAA knowledge test before you see any CFI if you want.

 Notes on how, when and why to apply for a student pilot certificate: